 Associate Professor and NNP Program Coordinator, University of Creighton College of Nursing

-Click here to view the full list of the 2020 NANN Research Summit participants.
+Click here to view the full list of 2020 NANN Research Summit participants.

 We are reviewing humidification practices in the care of extremely preterm infants and would appreciate your completion of a short survey regarding the practices in your NICU.
 The survey should take no longer than 5 to 10 minutes to complete.
 If you are unsure of your unit’s practices, please send the link to a member of your staff who can complete the survey.

 The NICU is a complex, technology-driven environment where nurses have many tasks to accomplish each day to meet the physiologic needs of critically ill infants who require advanced care.
 Parent-infant relationships are influenced by interactions during these early-life experiences.
-The purpose of this study is to examine beliefs and perceptions implementing family-centered care (FCC) in the NICU.
-The deadline to participate in this study is Wednesday, May 20.
+The purpose of this study is to examine beliefs and perceptions of implementing family-centered care in the NICU.

 Would you like to distribute your survey to thousands of neonatal nursing professionals via NANN E-News?
 Seek approval for publication by reviewing our instructions and completing the application form.